Welcome, Prospective Undergraduate Students!

 Differences between Sociology, Anthropology, and other courses in the arts and social sciences

 Students often wonder about some of the differences between Sociology, Anthropology, and other courses in the arts and social sciences.
 In a recent FASS recruitment interview, Professor Danielle DiNovelli-Lang and William Flynn explain what some of the differences and similarities are in sociology and anthropology, and how they differ from psychology in important respects.
 Watch the video below to learn more:

 |Undergraduate Program Administrator

-You are invited to attend the Virtual March Break Open House taking place March 13, 15-20, 2021.
-Click here to listen to one (or both!) of our open house audio programs we created for the November 7, 2020 Open House featuring interviews and excerpts from faculty and students.
+Click here to listen to one (or both!) of the open house audio programs created for the November 7, 2020 Open House featuring interviews and excerpts from faculty and students.